 Where is joy found for Christians?
-In this sermon on John 4:13-14, Dr. Martyn Lloyd-Jones shows how a joy that is simply based in emotions is not the joy that Christ gives to us.
-True and lasting joy comes about when we put our trust in Jesus and come to a full assurance of salvation.
-Knowing that God is wholly for us in the sending of His Son to die for us is what gives Christians hope in this life.
-This assurance of joy is not simply the result of emotions, but it gives a true basis for our emotions.
-So, then there is nothing to fear from emotions in themselves, but only the misunderstanding of emotions in the Christian life.
-Cults and false religious teachers often appeal to emotions to gain converts and control them; this is wholly opposed to the truths of the Gospel that provide a basis for true joy in the life of Christians.
-For true emotions can be expressed many ways for Christians, provided that they have a basis in God’s truth!
-This sermon is a comfort for all who are searching for joy because it proclaims Christ as our true and lasting hope.
+In this sermon on John 4:13–14 titled “Emotion and Emotionalism,” Dr. Martyn Lloyd-Jones shows how a joy that is simply based on emotions is not the joy that Christ gives.
+True and lasting joy comes about when Christians put their trust in Jesus and come to a full assurance of salvation.
+Knowing that God is wholly for His people in the sending of His Son to die for them is what gives Christians hope in this life.
+This assurance of joy is not simply the result of emotions, but it gives a true basis for emotions.
+There is nothing to fear from emotions in themselves, but only the misunderstanding of emotions in the Christian life.
+Cults and false religious teachers often appeal to emotions to gain converts and control them; this is wholly opposed to the truths of the gospel that provide a basis for true joy in the life of Christians.
+True emotions can be expressed many ways for Christians, provided that they have a basis in God’s truth.
+This sermon is a comfort for all who are searching for joy because it proclaims Christ as the true and lasting hope.

 About Dr. Martyn Lloyd-Jones